mahmud-nobe/relative_resonance_decay/final_project/readme.md

 8. Do step 2-7 for n_events number of time and save the results in a ROOT file and show in the histogram

 9. (Optional 1) For each of the event, add an uncorrelated background event
-	- randomly select a invariant mass from an uniform distribution around the
+	- randomly select a invariant mass from an uniform distribution around the our invariant mass

+10. (Optional 2) Add a Gaussian Smearing to the final fourmomentum of the daughter particles
+	- (so the invariant mass will also have random fluctuations)
+	- After step 6, we can set the mean as the actual momentum and std as 0.05% of the momentum; Then randomly generate a value from that gaussian distribution.